dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 This is not a post for people that are new to three.js.
 If you are new to three.js you might try starting with my [getting started post](/2018/04/04/threejs-getting-started/) on the subject.
 This is also not a post on the basics of javaScript, and all other related background that might be require to get to this point.
 There is a great deal to learn about three.js, I am going to be suing things like materials, and meshes in this post you might try bouncing around [my other posts on three.js](/categories/three-js/), and as always there is the [official site](https://threejs.org/)on three.js as well to check out other topics in further detail.

-### Version Numbers matter with three.js

-When I first wrote this post I was using r91 of three.js, and the last time I edited this post I was using r135 to just make sure that the examples are still working with a late version of threejs.
-Three.js is still a very fast moving project, and code breaking changes happen with it all the time.
-Always be aware of what version of three.js you are using when working with various random code examples that make use of threejs on the open web as version numbers very much matter with this project.

-### The source code examples in this post are on Github

-You can find the source code example that I am writing about in this post at my text [threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-cube-texture).
-This is also the repository where I am parking the source code examples for my many other posts on threejs.

 ###  Having some images

 Before getting started making a cue texture one of the first things to work out is the images.
 I will need not just one, but six images, one for each side of a cube, thus the name cube texture.
 These should not just be any images also, they should be generated in a way in which they will work well for the intended purpose.